Developing Trust Guidance for Inpatient Management of Parkinson’s Disease

 Prior to my arrival at Barnsley Hospital, two registrar colleagues undertook an audit: ‘Correct Prescribing of Parkinson’s Disease Medication (Get it on time)‘ published May 2020.
 This audit reported that up to 74% of patients with Parkinson’s do not have their medications prescribed at the correct dose and timings on admission to hospital.
 A combination of factors were identified; a lack of awareness amongst junior clerking doctors regarding inpatient management of Parkinson’s Disease, a lack of availability of dose and timing information (inaccurate Summary Care Records and failure of documentation e.g. clinic letters and discharge letters).
 These finding led to the proposal that a local guideline for the inpatient management of Parkinson’s Disease should be developed.

-More Parkinson's Academy Policy & guidance Projects
+More Parkinson's Academy Planning, policy and guidance Projects

 'The things you can't get from the books'